 1:00pm – 1:45pm – Lunch

 5:00pm – 5:15pm – Transition

 HOW ARE CAMPERS SUPERVISED DURING THE DAY AND AT NIGHT?

-Campers while at camp will always be supervised either by their camp couselor, directors, or other ASC staff.
-Camp counselors oversee a group of 10 campers during the day and a smaller group of about five campers in the evening.
-Two counselors are also assigned to sleep in the same bunk as campers to ensure safety of all campers at all times.
+Campers while at camp will always be supervised either by their camp counselor, directors, or other ASC staff.
+ASC follows the American Camp Association requirements for camper-to-staff ratios.
+Two adult staff members are also assigned to sleep in the same bunk as campers to ensure safety of all campers at all times.

 HOW ARE CAMPERS ASSIGNED TO CABIN GROUPS?

-Campers are assigned to a bunk with nine other kids based on their age and gender.
-They are supervised by a counselor of the same gender at all times.
+Campers are assigned to a bunk based on their age and gender.
+They are supervised by a counselor at all times.
 Campers who have bunkmate requests can do so via their camper application.